Small Ideas Create BIG Impacts!

 According Robin Pittman, MS, MCHES Family Life Senior Director over 8,600 children and adults participate in family life programs each year in the Poe Center.

 Executive Director Ann Rollins introduced me to Julie Henry, Director of Marketing & Communications for AmeriHealth Caritas of North Carolina, at a Poe event.
-From there the conversation continued into a collaboration that created results.
+From there, our conversation led to a collaboration that created results.

-We suggested a unique shape for a key tag, an ameba; then deigned the tag.
+We suggested a unique shape for a key tag, an ameba; then designed the tag.

-Student were able to attach it to a bag and other wearables with a zipper or area to attach the clip.
-Students were given the clips after attending programs in the Poe Center education theater and on the road at pop up events around the state in partnership with AmeriHealth.
+Students were given the clips after attending programs in the Poe Center education theater and on the road at pop up events around the state in partnership with AmeriHealth Caritas NC.

 Julie stated, " Our health plan was considering ways to reinforce our existing relationship with the Poe Center that could serve as a reminder of what students are learning.
 We worked with Promotional Partners, considering options that would appeal to a fairly wide age range – from 4 th graders through high schoolers – and settled on a zipper tag because it is small enough to tag onto a backpack or lanyard easily, and with the unique shape, might even be a fidget toy.
 Giving students something they are likely to keep in a visible place, rather than stuffed in a drawer, allows more opportunities not only for brand visibility, but for recall of their visit to Poe. "